 Ch: What would you have this committee do?

-B: The committee should explore the costs associated with renting a meeting hall in the top three hotels in downtown Sacramento, CA.
+B: The committee should explore the costs associated with renting a meeting hall in the top three hotels in downtown Sacramento, CA. and report at the next meeting.

 Ch: The secretary will please read the motion.